Worksite Wellness

 - No prior authorization for treatments

-To determine if your organization should be implementing these requirements, check out the Affordable Care Act Tobacco Cessation Guidance Toolkit.
+To determine if your organization should implement these requirements, check out the Affordable Care Act Tobacco Cessation Guidance Toolkit.

 Low-Cost Activities